-high quality housing and business development sites, creating new opportunities for you to build the homes and workplaces of the future.
+he transport network will unlock nigh quality housing and business development sites, creating new opportunities for you to build the hor and workplaces of the future.

 As an entrepreneur...

 enhanced connectivity will enable you to embrace new opportunities to grow your business and networks.